microsoft/ApplicationInsights-dotnet/docs/migration/Readme.md

 Microsoft is excited to embrace OpenTelemetry as the future of telemetry instrumentation.
 You, our customers, asked for vendor-neutral instrumentation, and we're pleased to partner with the OpenTelemetry community to create consistent APIs and SDKs across languages.

+> NOTE:
+> The Azure Monitor .NET Exporter does not yet have full feature parity with the classic Application Insights SDK.
+> See our feature matrix here: https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-enable?tabs=aspnetcore#whats-the-current-release-state-of-features-within-the-azure-monitor-opentelemetry-distro

 ### Who is this document for

 This document is for you if you are